Eat Well With MS — Without Overthinking or Exhausting Yourself

 You might recognize these thoughts:

-Grocery shopping alone can wipe out all the energy you had for actually cooking the food.
+Grocery shopping alone can wipe out all the energy you had for actually cooking the meal — and if that sounds familiar, you're not doing anything wrong.

-When MS changes energy, balance, vision, or heat tolerance from one hour to the next, the goal isn’t to “push through.”
+When MS can shift your energy, balance, vision, or heat tolerance from one hour to the next, pushing through isn't the answer.
+The goal is to adapt — to build an approach that works with your body, not against it.

 The Low Spoon Kitchen is a 60-minute nutrition workshop designed for people with MS who need meals that are doable when energy, focus, or symptoms change.